coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 their saves can attempt to reenter the area, but must attempt new saves.

-The force damages creatures whose alignment on the moral (good-evil) axis is opposite the deity's.
-If the deity's moral alignment is neutral (lawful neutral or chaotic neutral), the force does not damage any creatures.
-Affected creatures in the area must make Fortitude saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) each round or suffer 1 point of holy damage per divine rank.
+The force damages creatures whose alignment on the moral (good-evil) axis is opposite the deity’s.
+If the deity’s moral alignment is neutral (lawful neutral or chaotic neutral), the force does not damage any creatures.
+Affected creatures in the area must make Fortitude saves (DC 10 + the deity’s Charisma modifier + the deity’s divine rank) each round or suffer 1 point of holy damage per divine rank.
 A successful save negates the damage, but the creature must save again the next round if it is still within the area.

-Creatures whose alignment is diametrically opposed to the deity's are subject to both effects.
+Creatures whose alignment is diametrically opposed to the deity’s are subject to both effects.

 **Suggested Portfolio Elements:** War.